-Within five (5) working days following receipt of the written answer to the employee's Step 1 grievance from the employee's supervisor (or within five (5) days after the immediate supervisor should have issued a written decision), the employee may appeal the supervisor's decision to their Department Director.
+Within five ten (5)10 -working days following receipt of the written answer to the employee's Step 1 grievance from the employee's supervisor (or within five (5)ten (10) days after the immediate supervisor should have issued a written decision), the employee may appeal the supervisor's decision to their Department Director.
 The appeal shall state the nature and circumstances of the employee's problem with appropriate documentation.
 The Department Director will then undertake an investigation of the grievance and the underlying facts.
-Within five (5) working days following receipt of the employee's written grievance the Department Director will meet with the employee in person to discuss the grievance.
+Within five (5)ten (10) working days following receipt of the employee's written grievance the Department Director will meet with the employee in person to discuss the grievance or assign an appropriate person to conduct an investigation.
 The Department Director may request additional information from the employee, the supervisor or other relevant parties.
-The Department Director will then provide a written response to the grievance within ten (10) working days following the date of the meeting or the date of receipt of requested information.
+The Department Director will then provide a written response to the grievance within ten (10) fifteen (15) working days following the date of the meeting or the date of receipt of requested information.
+In some situations, an investigation into a grievance or complaint may extend beyond the time limits provided herein.
+The Department Director or City Manager have the discretion to extend any written response to the employee until a complete investigation can be completed.